 Crank top: Some four-piece grinders come with a crank top (also called a mill top) which allows you to turn a crank to grind your material rather than manually twisting the grinding halves together.
 Generally, we do not recommend this type of grinder, as moving parts always carry extra risk of breaking.
 It is not uncommon for crank tops to break, become jammed or stop rotating smoothly over time.
 However, for those with limited dexterity or who have trouble using a regular grinder, this can be a good option that makes the process easier.
 An example of a crank top grinder is the Aluminum Mill Top Grinder with Rasta Jar.

 Grinders are available in a wide variety of materials from cheap acrylic and wooden grinders to more expensive, top of the line aluminium and titanium.
 The material your grinder is made of is important for both the effectiveness of its grinding capabilities and the durability of the grinder.

-Cons: Some low quality Aluminium grinders have been known to leave metal shavings inside people’s blends, which can be dangerous if inhaled.
+Aluminium grinders are very popular among vaping enthusiasts, and there is a huge range in quality and price.
+Whatever your budget, it is possible to find an aluminium grinder to suit your needs.
+Sharp teeth produce fine results, and aluminium grinders are available in a huge range of prices to suit most budgets.
+However, some low quality aluminium grinders have been known to leave metal shavings inside people’s blends, which can be dangerous if inhaled.
 Low quality Aluminium grinding teeth can also become blunt over time.

-Our pick budget: Volcano Acrylic Three-Piece
+Our budget pick: Volcano Acrylic Three-Piece

-Our pick mid-range: Sharpstone
+Our mid-range pick: Sharpstone

-Our pick premium: Space Case
+Our premium pick: Space Case